-G Suite powered by Google Cloud is fantastic for small to enterprise level of business looking for communication, store, collaborate and manage solution.
+Google Workspace (formerly known as G Suite), powered by Google Cloud, is fantastic for small to enterprise-level businesses looking for communication, store, collaborate, and manage solutions.

-If you are managing your website on shared cPanel hosting, then you may not need to worry about email as it will be managed by them.
+If you are managing your website on shared cPanel hosting, then you may not need to worry about email as they will manage it.

 However, if hosting on Cloud or VPS, then you got to manage email by yourself.
-Setting up an mail server is not an easy task, and it would be a good idea to offload this to mailing solution provider like G Suite, Zoho Mail, Rackspace, Outlook, etc.
+Setting up a mail server is not an easy task, and it would be a good idea to offload this to email solution providers like Google Workspace, Zoho Mail, Rackspace, Outlook, etc.

-A few months back, I moved Geek Flare to Google Cloud Platform and started using G Suite to send/receive email.
+A few months back, I moved Geekflare to Google Cloud Platform and started using Google Workspace to send/receive an email.

-G Suite cost based on some users so if you are a single owner and need just one email then your monthly cost would be $5.
-You can get 20% OFF by using the following coupon.
+Google Workspace cost based on some users, so if you are a single owner and need just one email, your monthly cost would be around $6.

-Good thing about G Suite which I learnt lately is that if you own multiple domain and need similar email on all then you can use domain alias without paying anything extra.
+The good thing about Google Workspace, which I learned later, is that if you own multiple domains and need a similar email, you can use the domain alias without paying anything extra.

-By using domain alias, you not just save the cost but also a time in logging to individual email console to read/write an email.
+Using a domain alias, you save the cost and time in logging into an individual email console to read/write an email.

-All your respective domain emails are available in single mail login console.
-If you are a single user having multiple domains, then domain alias solution sounds perfect.
+All your respective domain emails are available in the single mail login console.
+If you are a single user having multiple domains, then the domain alias solution sounds perfect.

-I’ve three domain, and I thought I would have to spend $15 per month ($5 per domain/user) but not anymore, thanks to domain alias.
+I’ve three domains, and I thought I would have to spend $18 per month (~$6 per domain/user) but not anymore, thanks to the domain alias.

-How to Add Domain Alias in G Suite?
+How to Add Domain Alias in Google Workspace?

 - Add TXT record